Super Rugby: Hurricanes stun Chiefs with last-gasp Jordie Barrett penalty

 The Hurricanes have sent a defiant message to those counting them out of contention this Super Rugby season, tipping up the conference-leading Chiefs in Hamilton.

-A blatant and careless tackle from Chiefs No 8 Pita Gus Sowakula with the scores tied after the hooter handed the match to the Hurricanes, with Jordie Barrett making no mistake off the tee - from 40 metres out - to give his side a 27-24 victory.
+With the fixture looking set to finish in a draw for the second straight season, an infringement by Chiefs replacement prop Reuben O'Neill after the final hooter have the visitors a penalty 40 metres out; Jordie Barrett making no mistake off the tee to give his side a 27-24 victory.

 Despite going a man down for the second time in as many weeks, with TJ Perenara spending 10 minutes in the sin bin for a high shot on Solomon Alaimalo, the Hurricanes were able to minimise the damage before finishing the game how they started – as the stronger of the two sides.